Boosting trial starts by 16.5% through a psychology-driven onboarding redesign

 • Social proof (reviews, testimonials) plays a crucial role in increasing perceived value before users commit.

-Based on these findings, the onboarding now includes improved goal-based question, a testimonial reinforcement screen, and intuitive question formats to encourage completion.
+Based on these findings, I created some low definition wireframes to show to the client.
+This proposal includes an improved goal-based question, testimonial reinforcement screens, and more dynamic question formats to encourage completion.

 Psychological Triggers & User Behaviour